sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-265/final-project.md

 ## Marking Rubric

 Your presentation will be marked.
-Each of the following will be **worth 10 points** for a total of 30 points.
+All sections will be worth a total of 40points.

-### Stage Presence
+### Stage Presence - 10 points

 - Dress: Business casual or better
 - Speak clearly